aimerykong/modern_pollen_24wayCls/README.md

 Moreover, please run "part11_calibrationByLinearRegression.m" to see how the calibration improves the result (this does not require Caffe toolbox).

-The dataset is here in personal local machine --
+The dataset is here in personal local machine (capricorn) --

 ~/LargeScalePollenProject/dataset